ExpediaGroup/adaptive-alerting/docs/custom-anom-models.md

 warning and critical thresholds.
 This user-provided sensitivity is not part of the model itself.
 We store it separately in the Model Service (not shown).

-## Outlier detection
+## Anomaly detection

-**Overview.** This is the runtime system for outlier detection.
-It applies outlier detectors to incoming metric streams to generate a fast, initial classification (normal, weak outlier, strong outlier) before passing the classified metric points to the Anomaly Detection model for further analysis.
+**Overview.** This is the runtime system for anomaly detection.
+It applies anomaly detectors to incoming metric streams to generate a fast, initial classification (normal, weak anomaly, strong anomaly) before passing the classified metric points to the Anomaly Validation model for further analysis.

 **Metric topic.** Incoming metrics arrive here.